 With newborns waking every two to three hours during their first three months, parents are coming up short on the seven to nine hours of nightly sleep recommended by the National Sleep Foundation.
 Sleep interruptions are the most severe with newborns, but can carry on in the following years as little ones navigate potty training, nightmares and the urge to climb in bed with their parents.

-For co-parenting couples, striking the right sleep balance with one another can be difficult, but it will be one of the most important things you can do for the sake of your child, your relationship, and your overall health.
-With that in mind, here are three tips to help parents strike a healthy sleep balance.
+For co-parenting couples, striking the right sleep balance with one another can be difficult, but it will be one of the most important things you can do for the sake of your child, your relationship,

 Congratulations, and welcome to motherhood for the first, second, or greater time.
 It is the hardest job you will ever have but it comes with the greatest benefits package.
 For me, the most difficult part of the newborn period is sleep deprivation.
 My daughter needed to nurse every 2-3 hours for one week, and every feeding felt like an eternity.
 My husband is very helpful, but he needed sleep once he went back to work.
 And even though there were very special bonding moments with my little girl during the night, it still felt very lonely being the only person up multiple times while extremely fatigued and hormonal.
 I know you have been there, too, my friend!
 So, what can we do to maximize sleep time and to make the most of the little sleep we can get?
 Here are my favorite tips for sleeping with a newborn baby, all of which I have been using since the birth of my second child just a few months ago.